 Check it on Amazon

 This filter is our top recommendation for its long-lasting durability and easy maintenance.
 It uses the bio-wheel technology, which provides excellent biological filtration.
-Additionally, the filter brings out mechanical, biological, and chemical filtration, keeping the tank clean from every aspect.
+Plus, the filter brings out mechanical, biological and chemical filtration, keeping the tank clean from every aspect.
 It comes in five different sizes, suiting best to your needs.
-Being an HOB filter, it might work well for your larger tank, but upon our testing, we considered it best for something smaller than 10 gallons because it lacks the power and efficiency needed for bigger tanks.
-If you are starting out, surely opt for this filter.

 2. Tetra Whisper IQ Power Filter for 20 Gallons